HermesHeraios/CD-List-Classical-Chronological-/README.md

 Brahms Quote: I feel alienated from the people around me: isolated.
 It's a burden, trying not to be contemptible like the others.
 I often feel afraid of the people around me.
 North Germans.
 White people.
 I feel my opinion of them slipping further and further, over time.
 Pompous white people.
 Grasping, empty, quarrelsome white people.
 White people who are alienated from each other, and isolated from nature.
 I feel afraid: I don't know what they do to me, when I'm just hanging around.
 I know that the people in Africa probably feel sad because we destroyed their continent, but I feel sad because I get to live among the North German whites.
 I feel quite sad, about my life.
 Maybe I'll write some more shitty music later: there are times, when I don't really dig my whole scene.
 I think I'm going to go take a walk in the woods.
 A nice, long walk in the woods.

+Died c.
+1950

+Gershwin

 Prokofiev

+Died c.
+2000

+"Steve Carell"

+"Steve Carell" Quote: I love Beethoven.
+I am a white person, therefore, Beethoven is my King, and my Emperor.
+I listen to Beethoven, I listen to Beethoven on vinyl.
+I'm going to ship my kid to some island where there are no doctors and the village is populated by vaguely abusive cartoon character children, and see if that makes them as good at math as JS Bach, or JC Bach, Mozart's friend, who hated his father....
+Ah!
+Civil rights: the end of music.
+I mean, hang out with really white really bourgeoise people: doesn't it sound like music?
+I mean, bug music, but.
+Beethoven, though: the Emperor of *white people*, the Napoleon of music....
+What is this?
+A stop sign?
+Do I have to stop here, too.
+Mozart bought on credit, Bach was grudgingly given food to eat by the village church idiots: But Beethoven, I don't think that the laws applied to him, because he was too white, for all that jazz....
+He had a license to kill, Beethoven did.
+Like white people bickering their bug music into existence: they don't think the law applies to them....
+But, ah, it's good to be alive.
+I write music all the time.
+I actually want to write a ballet, for my daughter to be in.
+I'm going to have my daughter do the interview with the magazine: maybe I'll bop in for five minutes and tell a string of jokes.
+I'm sure that the Beethoven Club will riot, burn a few cars.
+I hope they get arrested.
+I hate white people, like I hate Beethoven.
+I hate all white people.
+No exceptions for the most obnoxious.